Sony A1E OLED 4K HDR Ultra HD TV Review

 Sony entered the OLED TV market this year with its excellent performing OLED Bravia A1E series.
 Sony now joins LG as the second major manufacturer that provides OLED TVs here in the US.
 The AE1 series is also available in 55” and 77” screen sizes.

 The design of the A1E is not your conventional pedestal or feet design attached to a flat panel screen.
-Instead, Sony has chosen a two piece “easel” type design – the main or front piece consists of the TV screen, while the back portion or “kickstand” serves as the support piece that holds the panel upright.
-When sitting on a flat surface, the screen leans back slightly; this however didn’t bother me or detract from the TV viewing experience.
+Instead, Sony has chosen a two-piece “easel” type design – the main or front piece consists of the TV screen, while the back portion or “kickstand” serves as the support piece that holds the panel upright.
+When sitting on a flat surface, the screen leans back slightly; this, however, didn’t bother me or detract from the TV viewing experience.

 The support panel (kickstand) contains the TV’s electronic circuitry and connection ports.
 The kickstand also contains a small subwoofer to enhance bass output.

-For mid and high sound output frequencies, Sony has come up with a unique design which they call Acoustic Surface technology; this allows sound to come directly from the surface of the screen.
+For mid and high sound output frequencies, Sony has come up with a unique design that they call Acoustic Surface technology; this allows sound to come directly from the surface of the screen.
 And I must say I was impressed with the sound quality I heard coming from the A1E.
 The sound was full bodied with plenty of clarity and detail for a flat panel design.
-Dialogue was clear and very discernible and I never had any trouble understanding what was being said on screen.
+The dialogue was clear and very discernible and I never had any trouble understanding what was being said on screen.

-Low frequencies had decent and solid impact for a flat panel TV, thanks to the subwoofer, which added punch to the onscreen action.
+Low frequencies had a decent and solid impact for a flat panel TV, thanks to the subwoofer, which added punch to the onscreen action.